 Statera Mentorship | New York Chapter

-The New York City Chapter of Statera Mentorship was created in the winter of 2019.
+Statera Mentorship: New York City was created in the winter of 2019.
 It was founded by Meridith Grundei, who also serves as one of the Regional Coordinators.
 The chapter is currently in its first cycle of pairings.
 Did you just attend the Changemakers event in NYC?
 We’ve opened up applications just for you from now until September 1st.
 To apply to be a MENTEE or MENTOR in the winter 2020 class, please click one of the boxes below.
 Applications will open again on January 1, 2020.
 To receive information about the next round of classes, please sign up for the Statera Newsletter.
 If you have any questions, please contact our National Co-Directors at firstname.lastname@example.org.

 New York CITY Regional Coordinators